 2425 Gilbert Lane South Saint Paul, MN 55075 651-329-4254

 The Power House will be hosting hockey-specific strength and conditioning sessions for the St Louis Park & HP Hockey Players.
 The sessions will focus on speed, agility, quickness, power development, strength, balance, flexibility, conditioning and injury prevention strategies.

 Dates and Times: Training will take place Tuesday/Thursday from 4:00pm – 5:00pm.
 Training will start Tuesday, April 7th , 2020 and run through Thursday, May 28th, 2020.

 Location: The Power House St Louis Park 7319 W Lake St St. Louis Park, MN 55426

 Pricing: For 16 sessions the pricing is $134 per athlete

 The following offer a variety of sleep away camps, clinics, private and small group lessons and off ice training that focus on skating technique, speed, skills, etc.

 STRENGTH & CONDITIONING

-Strength training, done correctly, can benefit players of any age.
-If you're looking to improve general strength, explosiveness, flexibility and coordination off-season dry land training can help prepare you for a successful hockey season.
+Strength training, when done correctly, can benefit players of any age.
+If you're looking to improve general strength, explosiveness, flexibility and coordination off-season dryland training can help prepare you for a successful hockey season.

 Each team has three skaters and a goalie on the ice at a time, giving players much more time to skate and handle the puck.
 Games take place on a smaller rink forcing quick decisions and puck movement.
 Leagues run spring, summer and fall.
 Recommended team size is 7-13 depending on how many touches you want your kids to have.
-Some leagues offer the opportunity to sign up individually or grab your friends and make a team!
+Some leagues offer the opportunity to sign up individually or get your friends together and form a team!